gregstewart/building-a-web-app-guided-by-tests/manuscript/building_our_assets.md

 _TODO: CommonJS vs AMD and why_

+To get started first create a our source directory for our JavaScript, we'll store our source under:

+	> mkdir node_modules/weatherly/js

+Storing them under `node_modules` has a great benefit when using browserify, you no longer need require your files using relative paths such as this little beauty:

+	var model = require('../../src/js/model/TodaysWeather');

-To get started let's first create a our source directory for our JavaScript, we'll store our source under `src/js` and let's create a file to test our build process called TodaysWeather.js and let's save it under a sub folder called models:
+Typing all this out will get tedius very quickly.
+Time for a file to test our build process, call it `TodaysWeather.js` and let's save it under a sub folder called models:

+	> mkdir node_modules/weatherly/js/models
+	> touch node_modules/weatherly/js/models/TodaysWeather.js

+And add the following to that file:

     var TodaysWeather = function () {
         console.log('test');
     };

     module.exports = TodaysWeather;

+At this point you may be wondering how we are going to commit the code under `node_modules/weatherly/js`, given how we have set up our `.gitignore` file.
+I will come to that shortly.

 With that done let's install a [grunt task](https://www.npmjs.org/package/grunt-browserify) for [Browserify](http://browserify.org/)